Clayton Haight

 A rough outline of the electronics diagram is below.
 Essentially it's a ToF sensor and IMU sensor on an I2C bus, and then 2 ABN encoders that connect to interrupt lines on the Artemis.
 Motor control is handled by two H bridge drivers from TI.
 In terms of power there's a 3.3V buck converter, and a power led inline with a button, intended to reduce the 20mA constant power draw.

 The biggest set back our project had was with the integrated encoders on the motors we selected.
 As mentioned previously I had selected these N20 gear motors, and two brands sell them with integrated hall effect sensors and a diametrically magnetized disc magnet.
 Those two brands are Pololu (a very reputable brand) and DFRobot (a not so reputable brand) but hey they looked identical and the DFRobot ones were 5X cheaper all things considered.
 Our first PCB lasted a good month of testing and programming, and only died when we had an accidental short.
 This led us to order the parts for a second one, which seemed to slowly lose functionality as it was turned on.
-First the ToF died, then the IMU, then the encoder signals and finally the Artemis wouldn’t communicate at all.
+First the ToF died, then the IMU, then the encoder signals and finally the Artemis wouldn't communicate at all.
 With 2 weeks left before the competition, still not knowing what went wrong with the robot, we ordered parts for 3 more just to be sure.
 The next one we built lasted a total of 1 hour before drawing the current limit from the power supply.
-By progressively removing components we came to the conclusion that it must be the buck converter, and swapped it out for a linear regulator.
-After 10 minutes it was drawing the current limit yet again.
-After disassembling all components and unit testing them, we noticed that the hall effects on the motor encoders did not match, and a couple of which we couldn’t even find on Google.
+By progressively removing components and unit testing them, we noticed that the hall effects on the motor encoders did not match, and a couple of which we couldn't even find on Google.
 It appears that DFRobot just randomly picks 1 of 3 hall effect options when making these encoders, and on most of our motors they burnt out and shorted the 3.3V rail after some run time.
 So on the 4th board, 2 days before competition, we wired everything except for the encoder wires.
 This meant ditching any sort of path planning or straight driving algorithms.
 Putting more load on our software team this late in the project was asking a lot, but they pulled it off by using the ToF depth image to steer towards the pole, regardless of motor speeds.
 This PCB worked fine for the rest of the competition, and we still had a backup.
-Don’t ask about the budget.
+Don't ask about the budget.

 Software